-- Chalices will now be pre-filled before Mass begins and placed on shelf behind presider’s chair (Norms for the Distribution & Reception of Holy Communion 32, 36).
+- Chalices (one celiac chalice; and others when used) will be pre-filled before Mass begins and placed on shelf behind presider’s chair (Norms for the Distribution & Reception of Holy Communion 32, 36).
 Chalices should never be filled beyond ¾ full.

 Arrival at Altar & Distribution of Holy Communion:

-- New arrival procedure (GIRM 162): Move toward sanctuary at Agnus Dei.
+- Arrival procedure (GIRM 162): Move toward sanctuary at Agnus Dei.
 Remain on floor level of church, standing side-by-side along the bottom step to the sanctuary.
 EMHCs will be on each side (north and south) of sanctuary, evened out as best as possible.

-- At end of Agnus Dei, when everyone else kneels, EMHCs kneel on the bottom step.
+- At end of Agnus Dei, when everyone else kneels, EMHCs kneel on the kneeling pads on bottom step.
 If kneeling is truly a physical impossibility, then remain standing.
 You will not be kneeling long.

 - Priest receives Holy Communion.
-When you see the priest raise the chalice to drink from it, EMHCs stand and ascend steps to sanctuary forming semicircle behind the altar (Norms for the Distribution & Reception of Holy Communion 38).
+When you see the priest raise the chalice to drink from it, EMHCs stand and ascend steps to sanctuary, and go to formation behind the altar (Norms for the Distribution & Reception of Holy Communion 38).
 Drinking from the chalice is the cue; do not hesitate in getting up.